3 Killer Pipeline Quality Metrics That Highlight When To Be Skeptical

 There’s a statistically robust way to forecast tomorrow’s weather.

 Whatever is happening today, predict that’s what the weather will be like tomorrow.
-You’ll be right more often then you are wrong.
+You’ll be right more often than you are wrong.

 It’s the same with opportunities.
-If a deal slipped last month, there’s an increased chance it will slip this month.
+If a deal slipped last month, there’s an increased chance it will move again this month.

 The Number of Close Date Month Extensions gives us this data.
 This pipeline quality metric counts the number of times the Close Date has slipped from one month to another.

 Close Date changes within a month don’t matter.
 Nor do changes that make the Close Date earlier.
-This metric counts the number of times the Close Date has been extended from one month to another.
+This metric tracks how often the opportunity Close Date has moved from one month to another month.

 Pipeline quality metric #2 – Days Since Last Stage Change